iwasahighwayman/my-white-whale/README.md

 # November 2022 Waning Gibbous Updates

-Indeed, as shared above in the "All Hallows' Eve 2022 Updates", i have working Raspberry PI Pico software which will manage the LEDs, however i am still currently using the vendor-provided controllers.
+Indeed, as shared above in the "All Hallows' Eve 2022 Updates", I have working Raspberry PI Pico software which will manage the LEDs, however I am still currently using the vendor-provided LED controllers.

 Frequently, we would have a very sunny day, suggesting the solar cells would fully charge the Li-Ion batteries to full capacity, which should allow the LEDs to illuminate through and beyond the full six (6) hour timed session.

 Sadly, more frequently than desired, less than four (4) hours after the LEDs illuminated, they would go dark.
-On multiple evenings, i would immediately mount an evening investigation, and sure enough, the buck voltage converter's "power available" LED was also dark, indicating it was receiving no power from the batteries.
+On multiple evenings, I would immediately mount an evening investigation, and sure enough, the buck voltage converter's "power available" LED was also dark, indicating it was receiving no power from the batteries.

-Being a student and strong supporter of the "Scientific Method" to understanding, i began an analysis of what might be transpiring under the cover of darkness.
+Being a student and strong supporter of the "Scientific Method" to understanding, I began an analysis of what might be transpiring under the cover of darkness.

 Were rabid rabbits knawing through the wires?